Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None

 I'll bet it's a loud one!
-Seriously, it hasn't been redescribed or reviewed since 1907, and may or may not be a distinct species.
+Seriously, it hasn't been redescribed or reviewed since 1907, and may or may not exist.

 apostolicus